-In cases where the resort will not engage and provide a formal (legally binding) exit, you may receive a letter from us confirming your exit, based on our opinion that the resort is unlikely to sue you, as explained in your contract.
-If so, the “TOPPL” Discretionary Benefit Scheme may provide a payment to you of up to £50,000 per timeshare resort owned if you are successfully sued by the resort.
-Any payment is discretionary (I.e. not guaranteed) and subject to the conditions of the scheme which can be located within your contract.
+In cases where the resort will not engage and provide a formal exit, you may receive a letter from us confirming your exit, based on our opinion that the resort is unlikely to sue you, as as explained in your contract.
+If so the “TOPPr’ Discretionary Benefit Scheme may provide a payment to you of up to £50,000 per timeshare resort owned if you are successfully sued by the resort.
+Any payment is discretionary (i.e. not guaranteed) and subject top the conditions of the scheme which can be located within your contract.

 4. What happens if you can’t exit me from my timeshare?

 In 2017 we exited clients from over 870 timeshares in accordance with the descriptions of exit set out in our contract.
 However, if we fail to achieve your exit there will be no cost to you.